AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 .. note::

-   This feature was introduced in Ada 2022.
+    The option to write :ada:`Obj'Image` was introduced in Ada 2022.

 In this example, the :ada:`Integer'Image (V)` and :ada:`V'Image` forms are equivalent.